 2011 – Justin Purser is appointed winemaker at Best’s.

-2012 – Best’s Great Western 2011 Bin 1 Shiraz wins Jimmy Watson Memorial Trophy at Royal Melbourne Wine Show.
+2012 – Best’s Wines 2011 Bin 1 Shiraz wins Jimmy Watson Memorial Trophy at Royal Melbourne Wine Show.

-2013 – Best’s Great Western 2011 Bin 1 Shiraz wins Fine Wine Partners Trophy for Australia’s Wine of the Year at Royal Sydney Wine Show.
+2013 – Best’s Wines 2011 Bin 1 Shiraz wins Fine Wine Partners Trophy for Australia’s Wine of the Year at Royal Sydney Wine Show.

-2016 – Best’s Great Western 2014 Thomson Family Shiraz wins James Halliday’s Wine of the Year in the 2017 Wine Companion.
+2016 – Best’s Wines 2014 Thomson Family Shiraz named James Halliday’s Wine of the Year in the 2017 Wine Companion.

 2016 – Best's celebrates 150 years having been established in 1866

 2018 – Langton’s classifies Best’s Thomson Family Shiraz as ‘Exceptional’ and Best’s Great Western Bin 0 Shiraz as ‘Outstanding.’

 2017 – The Concongella Vineyard at Great Western succumbs to a once in a decade frost event, meaning we were unable to produce our premium wines in 2018.

 2019 – Best's Wines purchase Sugarloaf Creek, a significant addition to the Best's portfolio, ensuring protection against frost and increasing water security into the future.

 2020 – Best's Wines wins Best Value Winery of the Year in James Halliday's 2021 Wine Companion